 Coronavirus

 As a deadly new virus spread across the globe, the Harvard community quickly became a hub for researchers, hospitals, and institutes to share their resources and findings.
-One year later we’ve made breakthroughs on everything from vaccines to protective equipment.

 Read the storyThe latest information on Harvard University’s on-campus COVID-19 plans